-Every summer the Congregational Church Sunday school held a picnic, and those picnics were really something.
-It was practically a holiday, and about half the town attended, regardless of church affiliation.
-The Gerry Lumber Company donated the services of the “Eagle,” also a team and wagon to haul barrels of water, food and ice to the scene of the picnic, which was usually held on the north shore of Eagle Lake.
-Mr. Kinney would bring a 50 gallon cast iron kettle from which he would serve hot maple syrup.
+Every summer the First Congregational United Church of Christ Sunday School held a picnic and those picnics were really something.
+It was practically a holiday with approximately half the town in attendance, regardless of their church affiliation.
+The Gerry Lumber Company donated the services of the “Eagle,” including a team and wagon to haul barrels of water, food, and ice to the picnic.
+This annual event was usually held on the north shore of Eagle Lake.
+Mr. Kinney would bring a fifty gallon cast iron kettle from which he would serve hot maple syrup.
 Some of the ladies baked biscuits on a large range brought along for that purpose.
 Everything was free!

-History of the Churches in Eagle River as told by Ed Drager in 1987 at the Centennial Celebration of the Congregational Church:
+History of the Churches in Eagle River as told by Ed Drager in 1987 at the Centennial Celebration of the First Congregational United Church of Christ:

 When I was a youngster we had three churches in the area.
-There was the Lutheran Church which was situated on the site of the Christian Science Church today.
-And a Reverend DeYoung was a Preacher at Rhinelander that used to come over every two or three weeks and hold services in the Lutheran Church.
-The Catholic Church was located where the First National Bank is now.
+There was the Lutheran church which was located on the site of the Christian Science church today.
+A Reverend DeYoung was a Preacher at Rhinelander who came over to Eagle River every two or three weeks to hold services in the Lutheran church.
+The Catholic church was located where the First National Bank used to be.
 Father Toplac was the Priest at that time.
-The Congregational Church was situated across the street to the south.
+The First Congregational United Church of Christ was across the street to the south.
 Reverend Todd was the Minister.

-Now those stand out in my mind as a youngster.
-I remember those three churches and I remember the people that had ministered to me.
+Those memories stand out in my mind as a youngster.
+I remember those three churches and I remember the people who ministered to me at the time.

-Reverend Todd’s nickname was the “Lumberman’s Preacher.”
-He started the Reading Room in the old church that used to be across the street from the present church.
+H. C. Todd’s nickname was the “Lumberman’s Preacher.”
+He started the Reading Room in the old church building that used to be across the street from the present location.
 Remember, Eagle River was the end of the timber flow.
-Large numbers of men landed here.
-Along with them came the “winter?” brawls.
+Large numbers of men came here.
+Along with them came the “winter” brawls.
 They lived a riotous life.

 And so the Reading Room was a shelter for lumbermen.
-The Gospel was available in books and magazines.
-Also available were job descriptions for lumbermen, and locations and letters from Logging Camps.
-Families were able to come here to find where loved ones were.
-This is because once you entered a camp, you were lost per se.
+The gospel was available in books and magazines.
+Also available were job descriptions for lumbermen and locations and letters from logging camps.
+Families were able to come here to find their loved ones.
+The reason for this is that once you entered a camp, for all intents and purposes you were lost.

-The Reading Room was also developed into the “Jail Room.”
+The Reading Room also developed into the “Jail Room.”
 When wild lumbermen got thrown out of the saloons, drunk and helpless, they were brought here.
-They stayed until they sobered up.
-This stay kept them safe also from losing their paychecks!
+They stayed until they sobered up!
+Staying here kept them safe and also made sure they did not lose their paychecks!